slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 - Added a creation_timestamp field to `SsTableInfo` and `periodic_compaction_seconds` to the `CompactorOptions`
 - Added a `RowType` metadata feature and used it to replace the current encoding of tombstones

+### October 1, 2024

+- Changed `RowType` to `RowFlags` and indicated that the first bit is used to identify tombstones
+- Added `min_ts`/`max_ts` into `SsTableInfo`
+- Updated the seeding of the clock min timestamp to look at the WAL SSTs as well as the manifest
+- Modified the stored value in the SST from `ttl` to `expire_ts`
+- Marked `periodic_compaction_interval` as "best effort" to allow for implementations to optimize performance characteristics such as adding a jitter or max number of SSTs to compact in one go
+- Many misc. improvements to readability and clarifications